huggingface/community-events/whisper-fine-tuning-event/README.md

 When using the Python training script, removing casing for the training data is enabled by passing the flag `--do_lower_case`.
 Removing punctuation in the training data is achieved by passing the flag `--do_remove_punctuation`.
-Both of these flags default to False, and do not recommend setting either of them to True.
-Normalisation is only applied during evaluation according to the 'official' Whisper normaliser by setting the flag `--do_normalize_eval` (which defaults to True and recommend setting).
+Both of these flags default to False, and we **do not** recommend setting either of them to True.
+This will ensure your fine-tuned model learns to predict casing and punctuation.
+Normalisation is only applied during evaluation by setting the flag `--do_normalize_eval` (which defaults to True and recommend setting).
+Normalisation is performed according to the 'official' Whisper normaliser.
 This normaliser applies the following basic standardisation for non-English text:
 1. Remove any phrases between matching brackets ([, ]).
 2. Remove any phrases between matching parentheses ((, )).
 3. Replace any markers, symbols, and punctuation characters with a space, i.e. when the Unicode category of each character in the NFKC-normalized string starts with M, S, or P.
 4. Make the text lowercase.
 5. Replace any successive whitespace characters with a space.

 Similarly, in the notebooks, removing casing in the training data is enabled by setting the variable `do_lower_case = True`, and punctuation by `do_remove_punctuation = True`.
-We do not recommend setting either of these to True and thus they are set to False by default.
+We do not recommend setting either of these to True to ensure that your model learns to predict casing and punctuation.
+Thus, they are set to False by default.
 Normalisation is only applied during evaluation by setting the variable `do_normalize_eval=True` (which we do recommend setting).

 ## Evaluation